spencer-le/HW-1-EX-4/README.md

 * Stage and commit your changes, and then push to the forked repo
 * Submit a pull request into development branch.
 Make sure your pull request goes to the forked repo, not my original
 * Once everyone's pull requests have been merged into the development branch, merge the development branch back into the main branch
+* Push the changes to your (forked) repo and invite the TA as a collaborator, so that Matthew could check your work